TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/BasicCrud/Index.rst

 ----------

 A list of basic usage examples of the query API.
 This is just a kickstart.
-Details on the single methods are found in the following chapters.
+Details on the single methods are found in the following chapters, especially :ref:`QueryBuilder <database-query-builder>` and :ref:`Connection <database-connection>`.

 INSERT a row